This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 In June 2008 the Scottish Government published Equally Well, the report of the ministerial task force on health inequalities.
 The aim of this project was to collect and review the growing body of scientific evidence of the upstream drivers of health inequalities.
 The purpose of this was to identify tangible actions that can be taken to help reduce inequalities in health and wellbeing in Scotland.
 The report focuses on a range of factors that contribute to unfair and unjust health inequalities such as income, age, disability, gender, as well as race and ethnicity.
 In regards to the latter two factors, the report recommended a review of data needs in relation to diversity (recommendation 74) and recommended that NHS targets should be set to support work on patient monitoring and collection of equalities data (recommendation 75).
 This data can be used to help inform us of the current profiles of health across ethnic groups in Scotland and to help track how these profiles change over time.
 The supporting papers (chapter 10) include a useful review of inequalities related to ethnicity.

 The Scottish Government set up the Equalities Directorate in 2008 as a unit of NHS Health Scotland (now part of Public Health Scotland) and as a centre of expert advice and support to NHS Scotland on delivering equality and diversity, eliminating discrimination and reducing health inequalities.
 The Scottish Government then published the Equally Well Implementation Plan in December 2008.
-With Public Health Scotland becoming an active organisation as of April 1st 2020, the work previously done by NHS Health Scotland in the Equalities Directorate is now the responsibility of the Place and Wellbeing Directorate.
+Work previously done by NHS Health Scotland in the Equalities Directorate is now the responsibility of the Place and Wellbeing Directorate and Public Health Scotland.

 To support policy implementation, NHS Scotland launched an Equality and Diversity Impact Assessment Toolkit in 2005.